-- 4.2.3 Organisers will need to demonstrate that they have complied with all relevant legislative and Council requirements and have engaged with NT Police including submitting a Northern Territory Police Party Smart Registration Form. - 4.2.4 Council also reserves the right to impose additional conditions, including security arrangements, recovery of cleaning costs and an increased bond if it is deemed necessary for private events on Council premises.
+- 4.2.3 Organisers will need to demonstrate that they have complied with all relevant legislative and Council requirements and have engaged with NT Police including submitting a Northern Territory Police Party Smart Registration Form. - 4.2.4 Council also reserves the right to impose additional conditions, including security arrangements, for the hirer. - 4.2.5 Council reserves the right to impose the recovery of cleaning costs and an increased bond if it is deemed necessary for private events on Council premises.